Mobile app marketing guide – ASO, PPC, Tips & Tricks

 Content marketing strategy for an app

 Content marketing is another way to go.
 Interesting articles and stories published on your app’s dedicated website, that make you stand out from competition will work in your favor.
 Same goes to publishing in popular external portal and forums.
-If your content is valuable they will promote your app to a much wider audience than your own site.
+If your content is valuable they will promote your mobile app to a much wider audience than your own site.
 Popular portals’ exposure is much greater than that of new dedicated websites’.

-If you have any doubts or run into difficulties – consider consulting a specialist.
+If you have any doubts or run into difficulties – consider consulting a mobile marketing specialist.
 If you’re unsure of a process, or just lack inspiration to create good content – there are professionals to advise or simply do it for you (and for money).
 Most importantly – don’t give up!
 If you know you’re product is good and you believe in it, make sure you communicate it like that.
 It’s not exactly an easy road, but the satisfaction when looking at the effects of your hard work is priceless.

 Make your app shine!